NFL Expert Picks, Predictions: Week 16

-NFL expert picks, predictions for Week 16, highlighted by Minnesota at New Orleans, Indianapolis at Pittsburgh, Tennessee at Green Bay
+NFL expert picks, predictions for Week 16, highlighted by Los Angeles at Seattle, Indianapolis at Pittsburgh, Tennessee at Green Bay

 * next to the pick means the team will win, but not cover.